 - Peel off and discard charred skin.
 Remove stems and seeds.
 Place the peppers in a food processor.
 Add the beans, lemon juice, tahini, oil, garlic and seasonings; cover and process until blended.

 - Transfer to a serving bowl.
-Serve with vegetables, pita bread or crackers.
-Garnish with additional beans if desired.
+Serve with vegetables, pita bread or crackers as desired.

 Nutrition Facts1/4 cup: 113 calories, 5g fat (1g saturated fat), 0 cholesterol, 339mg sodium, 14g carbohydrate (3g sugars, 4g fiber), 4g protein.
 Diabetic exchanges: 1 starch, 1 fat.